 For days, we could extol the virtues of coconut oil.
 Few oils can match its reputation for treating so many problems when it comes to being the hardest-working multipurpose oils in the business.
 Applying coconut oil will help you remove makeup quickly, moisturise dry skin, soften cuticles on your nails, whiten teeth, thicken brows, and more.

 Naturally, coconut oil is similarly efficient on hair and is a component of some of our favorite dry shampoos.
-Coconut oil has rescued my dry strands numerous times because of my naturally curly and textured hair.
-Dryness throughout the year is the main issue with natural hair.
+Although there are limitations, coconut oil is beneficial for all hair types, especially dry, damaged, or color-treated hair.
 The scalp benefits greatly from coconut oil’s extreme hydrating properties.

 COCONUT OIL FOR HAIR